 - In Pokémon Ruby and Sapphire, the entire second half of the game can qualify, from the moment you've defeated your father's gym.
 You get to start surfing, and so it begins.
 You start finding all of the cooler locations for secret bases, and the scope becomes a lot wider.

-- The second-half is also seen as a Disappointing Last Level for some due to having to traverse the large water routes all mushed together forming one giant ocean after departing Lilycove City; spanning the final two badges and the Pokemon league.
-Not to mention, surfing was slow and having to deal with Goddamned Bats in the form of tentacools and wingulls if you didn't stock up on plenty of repel items.
+- The second-half is also seen as a Disappointing Last Level for some due to having to traverse the large water routes all mushed together forming one giant ocean after departing Lilycove City; spanning the final two badges and the Pokémon League.
+Not to mention, surfing was slow and having to deal with Goddamned Bats in the form of Tentacool and Wingull if you didn't stock up on plenty of Repels.

 - "The Weighted Companion Cube will accompany you throughout the test chamber."

 - Testchamber 19 is pretty swell as well.
 While the game has been slowly stripping away its clean, lab experiment facade, 19 rips it right open.
 You go through the observation chambers, cube-dispensing vents, offices, and a massive turret ambush until you reach GLaDOS, who is a very fun boss that dispenses some of her best monologue (that's saying something) in the game.

 - Really, this is all after Testchamber 19 proper.
 It's really the entire second half of the game.